DePaul University > Academics > Undergraduate > Majors > Criminology

 Improve the criminal legal system

 You will learn the processes and institutions of the criminal legal system.
 Explore how law enforcement, courts, corrections and community organizations address crime in society.
-Through program coursework, you will examine structural challenges, behavior patterns and criminal trends.
+Through the criminology major coursework, you will examine structural challenges, behavior patterns and criminal trends.

 Classes